jeremytammik/tbc/a/1941_family_void.md

 Revit does not provide any functionality to ensure that shared parameter values are not modified.

-The add-in stores a checksum for the original intended values of selected shared parameters and implements a validation function to ensure that the current values compute the same checksum.
+RvtLock3r stores a checksum for the original intended values of selected shared parameters and implements a validation function to ensure that the current values compute the same checksum.

 The validation function is initially implemented as an external command.